DHRI-Curriculum/NLTK_DHRI/lessons.md

         text1_stops.append(t)
 ```

-A faster option, if you are feeling bold, would be using [list comprehensions](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions):
+A faster option, if you are feeling bold, would be using list comprehension:

 ```python
 text1_stops = [t for t in text1_tokens if t not in stops]